dromaniv/resume2site/README.md

 Upload a PDF résumé → Get a dynamic, LLM-generated personal website!

 ✨ **Key Features** ✨
-- **LLM-Powered Website Generation**: Directly creates modern, interactive websites from your résumé using an LLM (Devstral via Ollama).
+- **LLM-Powered Website Generation**: Directly creates modern, interactive websites from your résumé using multiple LLM providers (OpenAI GPT models or Ollama with Devstral).
+- **Multiple LLM Providers**: Easy switching between OpenAI API and Ollama with a modular architecture.
 - **Website Plan**: The LLM first analyzes the résumé and proposes a "website plan," which is displayed in the UI.
 - **Automatic Generation**: Website generation starts automatically upon PDF upload or when changing generation modes.
 - **Enhanced Preview**: View the generated website directly in the app with an enlarged preview pane.